Emergency and Non-Emergency Medical Benefits*

 - Coverage will not take effect if the applicant's method of payment is not honoured when presented for payment.

 - The minimum age for dependent children covered under a family plan is 30 days old.
 The maximum age for dependent children is under twenty-one (21) years of age.
-See policy for details.
+See certificate for details.

 50% national student savings: